-Wayang Spaceship at SAM
+Wayang Spaceship at the Singapore Art Museum

 If you’ve been in awe of the otherwordly photographs taken by NASA’s James Webb Space Telescope, here’s good news: a spaceship has landed outside SAM at Tanjong Pagar Distripark.
 But it’s not the literal kind.
 It’s called the Wayang Spaceship and is an art installation that takes the form of a mobile Chinese opera wayang stage.